istio/istio/ARCHITECTURE.md

 ### Validations

-Both the `IstioControlPlaneSpec` and Helm APIs are validated.
-The `IstioControlPlaneSpec` API is validated through a table of validation rules in [pkg/validate/validate.go](pkg/validate/validate.go).
+Both the `IstioOperatorSpec` and Helm APIs are validated.
+The `IstioOperatorSpec` API is validated through a table of validation rules in [pkg/validate/validate.go](pkg/validate/validate.go).
 These rules refer to the Go struct path schema and hence have names with a capitalized first letter.